SanjanaBK/JunkCleanerUsingShellScript/README.md

 5.Small scale Uninstaller
 6.Periodic junk removal from trash folder
 To perform anyone of the above tasks the user needs to enter the required commands with relevant filenames and options.
+Man page:
+jc.1.gz can be moved to one of the manpaths and information about the junkcleaner can be accessed using man jc.